PROFESSIONALS / MAY 4, 2021

 Extreme weather events: A Harbinger of Future Climate?

-This conference is co-organized by Météo et Climat and the Institut Pierre-Simon Laplace.
-It will be broadcast in livestream from the International Conference Center of Sorbonne University (Paris 5th) where the speakers will be hosted.
+It has been broadcast in livestream from the International Conference Center of Sorbonne University (Paris 5th).

 09:00 – Official opening